irapha/replayed_distillation/readme.md

 ```

 ### Optimize a Dataset Using the Saved Model and the Statistics
 This is where the real magic happens.
+We use the saved metadata and the
+pre-trained model (but not the original dataset) to reconstruct/optimize a new
+dataset that maximally reconstruct samples from the activation statistics.
+These samples and the corresponding objective loss can take different forms
+(`top_layer`, `all_layers`, `spectral_all_layers`, `spectral_layer_pairs`),
+which are discussed in the paper.

-The pre-trained model is loaded, and a
+The pre-trained model is loaded, and a new graph is constructed using its saved
-new graph is constructed using its saved weights, but as constants.
-This
+weights, but as `tf.constant`.
+This ensures that the only thing being
-ensures that the only thing being back-propagated to is the input
+back-propagated to is the input `tf.Variable`, which is initialized to random
+noise.

-`tf.Variable`.
-The `optimization_objective` flag is needed to determine what
+The `optimization_objective` flag is needed to determine what loss to use (see
-loss to use (see paper for details, coming soon on arxiv).
-The `dataset` flag
+paper for details, coming soon on arxiv).
+The `dataset` flag is only needed to
-is only needed to determine `io_size`, so if you're using a pre-trained model
+determine `io_size`, so if you're using a pre-trained model+statistics that you
-you don't have the original data for, you can mock the dataset class and simply
+don't have the original data for, you can mock the dataset class and simply
 provide the `self.io_size` attribute.
 Using all of this, a new dataset will be
 reconstructed and saved.